-- Cash revaluation unit receipts and any cheques are counted and agreed to cash taking reports, and paying in slip completed.
+to the voucher. • FA2 then emails members of staff to alert them to collect the reimbursement. • The staff member signs the petty cash voucher when collecting the reimbursement to acknowledge its safe receipt. • FA2 balances the cash left in the petty cash tin. • Monthly - the FA2 collates the vouchers, enters the petty cash expenditure onto SIMS. • The FM performs the following checks: • VAT coding on SIMS checked for accuracy • Voucher details agreed to petty cash book. ٠ Petty cash counted and agreed to balance per petty cash book • Book signed as confirmation of checks.
+TA withdraws the cash using the debit card and passes to FA to place in the tin.
+FM ensures balance does not exceed £500.
+CATER ING RECEIPTS PROCESSES • Cash revaluation unit receipts and any cheques are counted and agreed to cash taking reports, and paying in slip completed.
 Reports signed as evidence of checks.
-This is completed by the catering staff. - Daily totals entered onto cash book and accounts system. - Amounts then agreed to bank - Online (Pay Portal) receipts - Worldpay (merchant) reports produced which lists payments made - Each payment agreed to accounts system imports, on a daily basis - Total receipts entered onto cash book on a daily basis - Receipts from Worldpay reports agreed to bank statement - Meals taken - · Reports produced by catering system - Reports checked for reasonableness - Invoices raised for meals by DMBC Catering to be checked to catering records and recorded on accounts system in normal way for purchase invoices

-Doncaster UTC: Finance Processes
+This is completed by the catering staff. • Daily totals entered onto cash book and accounts system. ٠ Amounts then agreed to bank ٠ Online (Pay Portal) receipts ٠ Worldpay (merchant) reports produced which lists payments made ٠ Each payment agreed to accounts system imports, on a daily basis ٠ Total receipts entered onto cash book on a daily basis • Receipts from Worldpay reports agreed to bank statement ٠ Meals taken ٠ Reports produced by catering system ٠ Reports checked for reasonableness • Invoices raised for meals by DMBC Catering to be checked to catering records and recorded on accounts system in normal way for purchase invoices Doncaster UTC: Finance Processes Orders ٠ All orders are entered on the school's financial system by the Finance Officer/Budget holder to ensure that commitments against budgets can be monitored.